Top 10 Best Grammarly Alternative Tools & Tips for 2026

 Hemingway isn't trying to replace comprehensive grammar checkers.
 It doesn't check spelling or grammar rules.
 But for making your writing clearer and more direct, nothing beats it.
 I often use it as a second pass after using another tool for grammar checking.

 Ever stared at a sentence thinking, "This just doesn't sound right, but I don't know how to fix it"?
 That's where Quillbot comes in.
-While many alternatives to Grammarly focus on finding errors, Quillbot specializes in helping you rewrite and rephrase your content.
+While many alternatives to Grammarly focus on finding errors, Quillbot specializes in helping you rewrite and rephrase your content with cutting-edge AI technology that's been significantly enhanced in 2026.

-Quillbot's paraphrasing tool is its standout feature.
-It offers seven different modes: Standard, Formal, Simple, Creative, Expand, Shorten, and Professional.
+Quillbot's paraphrasing tool is its standout feature, now powered by advanced large language models.
+It offers eight different modes in 2026: Standard, Formal, Simple, Creative, Expand, Shorten, Professional, and the new Academic mode.
 Each mode transforms your text in different ways while preserving your original meaning.
-I've found the Formal mode particularly useful when I need to make casual writing sound more professional.
+I've found the Formal mode particularly useful when I need to make casual writing sound more professional, and the new Academic mode is perfect for research papers and technical documentation.

-The summarizer tool is another gem—it can condense long articles into key points.
+The summarizer tool is another gem—it can condense long articles into key points with improved accuracy in 2026.
 This is super helpful when I'm researching and need to extract the main ideas from complex sources.
+The new "Smart Summary" feature can even identify and highlight the most critical information based on your specific needs.

-What's surprised me most about Quillbot is how good the free version is.
+What's surprised me most about Quillbot is how good the free version is, even in 2026.
 You get access to most features with some limitations (like character limits and fewer paraphrasing modes).
-The premium version removes these restrictions and adds additional tools like a plagiarism checker.
+The premium version removes these restrictions and adds additional tools like a plagiarism checker, citation generator, and the new AI-powered content optimizer.

-Quillbot also offers a Chrome extension and integrates with Microsoft Word, making it easy to access regardless of where you're writing.
+Quillbot also offers a Chrome extension and integrates with Microsoft Word, Google Docs, and now Notion, making it easy to access regardless of where you're writing.

 While it's not a traditional grammar checker, Quillbot does include a grammar checking feature that catches basic errors.
-Combined with its paraphrasing capabilities, it's an incredibly powerful tool for refining your writing.
+Combined with its paraphrasing capabilities, it's an incredibly powerful tool for refining your writing in 2026's fast-paced content creation environment.

 If you write in multiple languages, LanguageTool deserves your attention.
-While Grammarly excels at English, LanguageTool supports over 20 languages, including Spanish, French, German, Portuguese, and many more.
+While Grammarly excels at English, LanguageTool supports over 30 languages in 2026, including Spanish, French, German, Portuguese, Japanese, Chinese, and many more—a significant expansion from previous years.

-What makes LanguageTool special is its attention to nuance.
+What makes LanguageTool special in 2026 is its attention to nuance and cultural context.
 It doesn't just check for basic grammar mistakes; it understands context-specific errors that other tools might miss.
 For instance, it can catch when you've used "their" correctly from a grammatical standpoint but incorrectly in context.
+The new AI models also detect regional dialect differences and can suggest appropriate alternatives based on your target audience's location.

-The browser extension works across websites, and there are add-ons for Microsoft Word and Google Docs.
-The desktop versions for Windows, macOS, and Linux let you check text offline.
+The browser extension works across websites, and there are add-ons for Microsoft Word, Google Docs, and now Obsidian and Roam Research.
+The desktop versions for Windows, macOS, and Linux let you check text offline—a feature that's become increasingly important for privacy-conscious users.

 The free version limits you to 10,000 characters per check, which is generous compared to some competitors.
-Premium plans remove this limit and add additional style and tone checking features.
+Premium plans remove this limit and add additional style and tone checking features, plus the new AI-powered consistency checker that ensures terminology and style remain uniform across long documents.

 Ginger takes a slightly different approach to improving your writing.
 Instead of just fixing mistakes, it tries to help you become a better writer through personalized training.